marcelortizv/triplediff/README.md

 #>  See Ortiz-Villavicencio and Sant'Anna (2025) for details.
 ```

-We can also leverage the fact the our estimators are based on efficient
+We can also leverage the fact that our estimators are doubly robust
-influence function to rely on data-driven models for estimating the
+to rely on data-driven models for estimating the
 nuisance parameters.
 For example, we can use a flexible machine learning
 like `xgboost` to estimate outcome models and `ranger` (Random Forest)
 to estimate the propensity scores.
 The engine behind this approach is